JMosqb11/JMosqb11/README.md

 - 👋 Hi, I’m @JMosqb11
 - 👀 I’m interested in codigo y diseño.
-- 🌱 I’m currently learning terror
+- 🌱 I’m currently learning codigo

 <!---
 JMosqb11/JMosqb11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.